Rebranding your business – 8 questions to ask when rebranding

 6. Has your target market changed or expanded?

 If your target demographic has altered for any reason, it’s highly likely you’ll need a rebrand.
-An effective brand This is what makes the brand relevant and relatable.
+An effective brand speaks directly to the people it’s trying to reach.
+This is what makes the brand relevant and relatable.
 A brand that appeals to middle-aged men won’t appeal to teenage girls.
 Revise your image to stay alive.

 Today it’s millennials.
 Tomorrow it’ll be post-millennials.
 There will always be another generation hot on the heels of the last.
 A rebrand allows you to redefine yourself, helping you to reach the goal of tapping into these new and untouched audiences.